 Trying to learn about ECUs and ECMs quickly tends to become very technical.
 But in reality, the basic principles of an ECU/ECM are not that complicated.

-ECM and ECU are acronyms used interchangeably and represent the same component type.
-ECU tends to be more used in Europe and Asia, while ECM is more commonly used in Canada and US.
+ECM and ECU are different names for the same component.
+The term ECU is more commonly used in Europe and Asia, while ECM is the preferred term in Canada and the United States.

 At its core, an ECM or ECU is a unit containing one or more computers embedded in the ATV electronics to control one or more of the vehicle’s electrical systems and subsystems.

-In other words, the ECM or ECM in an ATV is an electronic module that controls vehicle operation and engine performance.
+In short, the ECM or ECM in an ATV is an electronic module that controls vehicle operation and engine performance.

 These are just some of the things the ECM/ECU controls: